hitobito/development/README.md

 # Hitobito Development 👩🏽‍💻

-new here? install our docker developmet [setup](doc/setup.md)!
+New here?
+Install our docker development [setup](doc/setup.md)!

 ## Development

-Start developing by editing files locally with your prefered editor in the app/hitobito* folders.
+Start developing by editing files locally with your preferred editor in the app/hitobito* folders.
 Those directories are mounted inside the containers.
 So every saved file is instantly available inside the containers.

 :bulb: If you don't know where to begin changing something, have a look at our hitobito cheatsheet in [English](./doc/hitobito-cheatsheet-en.pdf) and [German](./doc/hitobito-cheatsheet.pdf).

-to initialize the `hit` command, run `source bin/dev-env.sh` in your console.
+To initialize the `hit` command, run `source bin/dev-env.sh` in your console.

 ### hit dev $command

 Examples:
-to start the develpment environment
+to start the development environment

 ```bash
 hit dev up
 ```

-access hitobito by browser: http://localhost:3000
+Access hitobito by browser: http://localhost:3000

 |$command|description|
 |-------|-----------|